Stow–Munroe Falls High School: Activities

 The Stow-Munroe Falls City School District was nationally recognized by the NAMM Foundation as one of the "Best Communities for Music Education" in 2009 and 2010, while the high school itself was recognized in 2012.
 SMFHS offers courses in music theory, as well as a variety of opportunities to participate in both vocal and instrumental music: the school orchestra, choir and band programs; Madrigals, an a cappella choral group; and the Notables show choir.
 In addition to offering a Drama Club, Stow–Munroe Falls High School presents several theatrical productions each year: a one-act play festival, the Junior and Senior Class Plays (drama and comedy, respectively), murder mysteries, a children’s theater and the All-School Musical.
 Theater participants may also qualify for induction into the International Thespian Society (ITS).

 With more than 250 students participating for the 2019–20 school year, the band program is the largest organization at Stow–Munroe Falls High School.
 The Bulldog Marching Band performs during football games in the fall, and at season's end, members are placed into one of four concert bands: the Freshmen Concert Band, the Maroon Symphonic Band, the Gold Symphonic Band, or the Wind Ensemble.
-Additionally, a jazz program consisting of three jazz bands – Jazz 1, Jazz 2, and Jazz Lab – is offered as an extracurricular activity.
+Additionally, a jazz program consisting of three jazz bands – Jazz 1, Jazz 2, and Jazz 3– is offered as an extracurricular activity.
 Bands and band members also compete at Ohio Music Education Association (OMEA) adjudicated events, often receiving superior ratings.
 The Bulldog Marching Band has twice won the AAA-class competition at the Gator Bowl in Jacksonville, Florida: first in December 1991, then in January 1996.
 In 2000, the Wind Ensemble performed for the OMEA State Professional Convention, one of three high school bands selected out of 200 statewide through a blind audition.